cockroachdb/docs/v2.1/start-a-node.md

   <button style="width: 15%" class="filter-button" data-scope="insecure">Insecure</button>
 </div>

-To start a multi-node cluster, run the `cockroach start` command for each node, setting the `--join` flag to the addressess of 3-5 of the initial nodes:
+To start a multi-node cluster, run the `cockroach start` command for each node, setting the `--join` flag to the addresses of 3-5 of the initial nodes:

 <div class="filter-content" markdown="1" data-scope="secure">
 {% include copy-clipboard.html %}